University of Virginia: Integration, coeducation, and student dissent

-The university first admitted a few selected women to graduate studies in the late 1890s and to certain programs such as nursing and education in the 1920s and 1930s.
+The University of Virginia first admitted a few selected women to graduate studies in the late 1890s and to certain programs such as nursing and education in the 1920s and 1930s.
 In 1944, Mary Washington College in Fredericksburg, Virginia, became the Women's Undergraduate Arts and Sciences Division of the University of Virginia.
-With this branch campus in Fredericksburg exclusively for women, UVA maintained its main campus in Charlottesville as near-exclusively for men, until a civil rights lawsuit of the 1960s forced it to commingle the sexes.
+With this branch campus in Fredericksburg exclusively for women, UVA maintained its main campus in Charlottesville as near-exclusively for men, until a civil rights lawsuit in the 1960s forced it to commingle the sexes.
 In 1970, the Charlottesville campus became fully co-educational, and in 1972 Mary Washington became an independent state university.
 When the first female class arrived, 450 undergraduate women entered UVA, comprising 39 percent of undergraduates, while the number of men admitted remained constant.
 By 1999, women made up a 52 percent majority of the total student body.

-The University of Virginia admitted its first black student when Gregory Swanson sued to gain entrance into the university's law school in 1950.
+The university admitted its first black student when Gregory Swanson sued to gain entrance into the university's law school in 1950.
 Following his successful lawsuit, a handful of black graduate and professional students were admitted during the 1950s, though no black undergraduates were admitted until 1955, and UVA did not fully integrate until the 1960s.
 When Walter Ridley graduated with a doctorate in education, he was the first black person to graduate from UVA.
 UVA's Ridley Scholarship Fund is named in his honor.

 The fight for integration and coeducation came to the foreground particularly in the late 1960s, leading up to the May Strike of 1970, in which students protested for higher black enrollment, equal access to UVA admission by undergraduate women, unionization of employees, and against the presence of armed university police and recruiters of government agencies such as the CIA and FBI on Grounds.